paramraghavan/sql/snowflake/sol.md

  from history;

+ -- split the temp_table into multiple temp table
+ -- run udpates in separate thread and warehouse per temp_table -- join these table back into original table.

 ```

-## PArallel Updates
-- use multiple warehouses and
-- split table into N temp table and combine